twongjirad/pylard/README.md

     python setup.py install

+## Let's test this
+You can run view_opdata.py to see if the installation worked.
+To get a datafile (output of RawDigitsWriter) go to the uboonegpvm machines and copy

+   /uboone/data/users/tmw/pylard_stuff/example_pmtrawdigits_run2499_subrun1.root

+Go into view_opdata.py and change the location of the file.
+Then run it by:

+    python
+    >>> import view_opdata

 ## sub-packages
 * pylardisplay: the main GUI windows are here
 * pylardata: interfaces to various types of data. currently supporting output from uboone/RawData/utils/RawDigitsWriter_module.cc and larlite.
 * pylareventmanager: zmq interface to data products. vaporware.